Nordic Handcraft

 Process

 The ASI Community Fund starts with $10,000 each fiscal year, which forms the bulk of the grants given out.
 The Community Fund committee is made up of a rotating group of staff volunteers for each granting cycle.
-Applications that receive funding usually describe a specific project or goal, rather than add to an organization’s operating budget.
 As a non-profit that also applies for several grants throughout the year, we want to get to know and support as many of our neighbors as we can in the Phillips West Neighborhood and beyond.
 We encourage all applications that fit our criteria, including from organizations that have already received a Community Fund grant, but keeping in mind the committee’s goal of enabling a multitude of projects and activities.

 Fund Amounts and Application Deadlines